 Changes in circumstances

-It is essential that staff keep line mangers informed, in line with normal reporting procedures, of any changes to their personal circumstances, for example if they fall ill for any reason or need to go into self-isolation so that appropriate arrangements can be put in place and support provided as necessary.
+It is essential that staff keep line managers informed, in line with normal reporting procedures, of any changes to their personal circumstances, for example, if they fall ill for any reason or need to go into self-isolation so that appropriate arrangements can be put in place and support provided as necessary.